jxying/mtp2-bbd/README.md

 # mtp2-bbd
-Matlab, Rm and Python implementations on how to use bridge-block decomposition to acclerate the learning of large-scale sparse MTP2 Gaussian graphical models proposed in [1].
+Matlab, R and Python implementations on how to use bridge-block decomposition to acclerate the learning of large-scale sparse MTP2 Gaussian graphical models proposed in [1].

 The codes contain following procedures.